odoo/documentation/content/developer/tutorials/master_odoo_web_framework.rst

     master_odoo_web_framework/*

 This tutorial is designed for those who have completed the :doc:`discover_js_framework` tutorial and are looking to deepen their knowledge of the Odoo web framework.
+It is organized in four independant chapters, each focusing on different features of Odoo.

+Each of these chapters can be done independantly, in any order.

 For this training, we will step into the shoes of the IT staff at the fictional company Awesome T-Shirt, which is dedicated to printing custom t-shirts for online customers.
 The Awesome T-Shirt